Man who raped 13-year-old girl 20 years ago sentenced to 1 year in prison

 In 2020, the rape kit was analyzed by the Washington State Crime Lab as part of the Sexual Assault Kit Testing Initiative that required all backlogged kits to be tested by the end of last year.

-A few months later, the DNA profile from the kit matched the DNA profile of Johnson that was listed in CODIS, a national law enforcement DNA database.
+A few months later, the DNA profile from the kit matched Johnson's DNA profile that was listed in CODIS, a national law enforcement DNA database.
 Johnson has a few criminal convictions in Spokane County, including solicitation to commit possession of a controlled substance from 2011 and criminal trespass and possession of stolen property from 2008.

 An arrest warrant was issued for Johnson, who was taken into custody during an April 20 traffic stop in Spokane.
 He's been in jail since then.